 Mount Kenya National Park

-Mount Kenya National Park was established in 1949 to protect Mount Kenya, the wildlife and surrounding environment, which forms a habitat for wild animals, as well as acting as an area for the catchment of water, to supply Kenya’s water
+Mount Kenya National Park was establish in 1949 to protect Mount Kenya.
+The wildlife and the surrounding environment, which forms a habitat for wild animals.
+Also as well as acting as an area for the catchment of water, to supply Kenya’s water

-Initially, it was a forest reserve, before being announced as a national park.
-Currently, the national park is encircled by the forest reserve.
-In April 1978, the area was designated a UNESCO Biosphere Reserve.
-Combined, the national park and forest reserve became a UNESCO World Heritage Site in 1997.
+Initially, it was a forest reserve, before being a national park.
+Currently, the national park is in the forest reserve.
+In April 1978, the area was designate a UNESCO Biosphere Reserve.
+Combining, the national park and forest reserve became a UNESCO World Heritage Site in 1997.

 The Government of Kenya had four reasons for creating a national park on and around Mount Kenya.
-These were the importance of tourism for the local and national economies, to preserve an area of great scenic beauty, to conserve the biodiversity within the park, and to preserve the water-catchment for the surrounding area.
+These were the importance of tourism for the local and national economies.
+That is to preserve an area of great scenic beauty, and to conserve the biodiversity within the park.
+Also to preserve the water catchment for the surrounding area.

 Park activities